Cheryl is a poet, freelance writer, author, and former newspaper columnist. She has degrees in Psychology and Biblical studies

 The thief on the cross received salvation because of his faith, period.
 He was a criminal and had not lived a righteous life, Christians in third world nations are experiencing churches being torn down, prayer bans, confiscation of Bibles and death.
 In American churches, Christians are told that showing up for church services is proof of their faith.
 People sitting in the building, giving tithes, working faithfully and pleasing the pastor does not indicate they have a strong personal relationship with Christ outside of the building.
 Your name on the church roll will not get you into heaven but your name can be in the Lambs book of life without setting foot in a church.

-Be ware of pastors giving you teasers in sermons and saying if you want the rest you must dhow up for the midweek service or come back the next Sunday.
-This is a ploy to get you to come to an additional service and give in the offering.
-Please be advised that not every pastor has these motives and this is why you need discernment from the Holy Spirit.
+Be ware of pastors giving you teasers in sermons and saying if you want the rest you must show up for the midweek service or come back the next Sunday.
+This is a ploy to get you to attend an additional service and give in the offering.

 5. Facts about financial sowing and reaping